-This zone is used by vessels of the Naval Forces for the destruction of explosives (ammunition, mines, ...)
+This zone is used by vessels of the Naval Forces for the destruction of explosives (ammunition, mines, ...) found at sea b.
+Description

 If necessary, destruction can also be carried out at other locations.

 The naval ships involved are mine-fighting units or patrol ships possibly assisted by Rhibs.